 When most of us talk about carbon monoxide poisoning we’re more familiar with risks in the context of the home.
 Images are rife of the “silent killer” afflicting unfortunate families who’ve had their whole house furnace or gas stove malfunction or perhaps some who’s been foolish enough to start a car in the garage without first opening the garage door.
 While these risks are real threats, home is by far not the only place where risks from carbon monoxide poisoning exist.
 In fact, many workers are exposed to these risks daily.
-Educating your workers as to who’s most at risk, how to avoid those risks, and how to recognize the symptoms makes everyone on your crews safer.
+Educating your workers as to who’s most at risk, how to avoid those risks with carbon monoxide safety, and how to recognize the symptoms makes everyone on your crews safer.

 What Generates Carbon Monoxide?